adamkrogh/goodreads-dotnet/README.md

 - topic.unread_group — Get a list of topics with unread comments.
 - user.compare — Compare books with another member.
 - user.followers — Get a user's followers.
-- user.following — Get people a user is following.
 - work.editions — See all editions by work.

 ### Deprecated